Amateur Radio Station at G4CQM

 2026...
 I've been a licenced Radio Amateur for some 57 years, operating mostly on the VHF/UHF bands and some HF.
 In 2021 I returned exclusively to the 28MHz (10M) band to take advantage of Solar Maximum.

-A couple of years ago my very best friend and XYL Diane (for some 46 years) passed away.
+Just before Christmas 2023 my very best friend and XYL Diane (for some 46 years) passed away.
 Cause, Interstitial Lung Disease and the end was traumatic to say the very least.
 I'm still reeling...

 So, I've had to make some big changes at a time when my own health is not good.

-My antenna mast is very well earthed with heavy conductors because we live in an area where lightning strikes are common.
+My antenna mast is also very well earthed with heavy conductors because we live in an area where lightning strikes are common.

 I had planned to try 70MHz (4M) band and carried out the required software update on my FT-710.
 Unfortunately the first antenna that I tried a simple halo was useless.
 Since then I have aquired a simple two element yagi which will be aimed in an easterly direction but not yet installed.

-Outdoors I have four panels, two 50W and two 25W all in a parallel.
-These feed an MPPT controller charging four 130Ah batteries.
-A 2000w continuous rated (4KW peak) pure sine wave inverter is used to run my kitchen equipment, lighting and computer during mains power outages and on some good solar days.
-This arrangement has worked well during recent storms and during National Grid planned works.
-It has also reduced to a certain degree my household electricy bill!
+Outdoors I have four panels, two flexible ETFE 50W and two standard Monocrystalline 25W, all are connected in parallel.
+External connections mostly using MC4 type.
+These feed an inexpensive MPPT controller, nominal 12.5V circuit charging four 130Ah batteries all connected in parallel.
+A 2000W continuous rated (4000W peak) pure sine wave inverter delivering 220V AC is used to run some of my kitchen equipment, lighting and computer during mains power outages and through some good solar days.

 73 Derek G4CQM